STERLING

 The decade of the 80's saw Sterling Ski Club becoming more involved with the needs of the community, in donating time to the Special Olympics and the construction of the community playground at Sterling House.
 In addition, the Sterlingites were expanding and spent many happy hours renovating and upgrading the two lodges.

-Now in its seventh decade of existence, Sterling Ski Club continues to develop and maintain the sport of skiing, and to foster good fellowship among skiers, while offering its members an attractive program of Club activities.
+Sterling Ski Club will continue to develop and maintain the sport of skiing, and to foster good fellowship among skiers, while offering its members an attractive program of Club activities.
 The spirit of the Club is constantly renewed as each year brings new members to join the family that is 100% solid STERLING.
+Sterling Ski Club will continue to evolve and look to the future while honoring the past and what has been achieved.
+We are looking to enhance our lodges, make use of technology to offer more benefits to our members, and attract new members that will carry the club in to the future.